aslihankcbs/aslihankcbs/README.md

 ### Hi there 👋

 I’m a software engineer.
 I love to learn new things and share what I have learned.
+I am also a graduate  student at Gazi University Information Security Engineering.

-🌱 I’m currently learning JavaEE technologies.
+🌱 I’m currently learning JavaEE technologies, Big Data, Apache Spark, and Scala.
+I know too many things :)

 ✨ My interests:
     Front-end: HTML5, CSS3, ,JavaScript, ReactJS and Redux